RulesCommittee/BylawsRepository/README.md

     - (c) All Senate Chairs may be re-appointed.

-    - (d) Senate Chairs for the Fall semester shall be appointed following inaugurations in the Spring and shall take office prior to summer recess.
+    - (d) Senate Chairs for the Fall semester shall be appointed preceding inaugurations in the Spring and shall take office prior to summer recess.

     - (e) Senate Chairs for the Spring semester shall be appointed in the Fall semester and take office after Finals conclude.